-We very strongly recommend installing an microSD card before using the camera!
-Use the microSD card so that your photos are easily transferable.
+We very strongly recommend installing an SD card before using the camera!
+Use the SD card so that your photos are easily transferrable.

 It is said that the best camera is the one you have with you, and part of the point of buying a smartphone is to have one with you as needed.
-Your NUU smartphone has a pair of cameras for which you'll find excellent uses.
+Your NUU smartphone has a good pair of cameras for which you'll find excellent uses.

 To start taking pictures, load the Camera app.
 If it's not on your Home screen, check the All Apps button for it.
-You can also load the Camera app from the lock screen--just swipe from right to left starting from the edge of the screen.
+You can also load the Camera app from the lock screen-just swipe from right to left starting from the edge of the screen.

-Once in the Camera, you'll see some floating controls on the edges of the screen.
+Once in the Camera, you'll see some floating controls near the bottom of the screen.
+From left to right they are Mode, Shutter, and Options